forticheprod/sidefx-lic-exporter/README.md

 ## Requirements

 To run this exporter, you need to provide the binaries `hserver` and `sesictrl`.
-They are part of the houdini install, and you can retrieve them from their respective destination paths after installing houdini :
+They are part of the houdini install on Linux, and you can retrieve them from their respective destination paths after installing houdini :

 - `/opt/hfs<version>/bin/hserver`
 - `/opt/hfs<version>/houdini/sbin/sesictrl`

+The version of houdini (which translates 1:1 with the version of these binaries) should be above the version of your license server.
+At the time of writing, the exporter has been tested with versions 19.5 and 20.

 ## Usage

+### Quick start from source

+Here is a quick way to test the application from source, it requires a docker engine with the docker compose plugin, and gnu make :

+- Retrieve the `hserver` and `sesictrl` binaries from a Houdini install on Linux, and store them both in a directory named `./hfs-bin`.
+- Copy the `./example/config.yml` file to the root of the repository and adjust the `license_server_hostname` entry to match your license server.
+- Start a dev build with the command `make run`.
+- The exporter should be running on your host, on the port `9102`.

 ### Command line parameters